phetsims/qa/documentation/qa-book.md

 * Make sure focus highlights appear and move through the sim as you press the tab key.
 * When switching from the mouse to keyboard navigation, the focus highlights should begin at the first object in the sim and not where the interactive (mouse) highlight just was.

+##### *Preferences*

+* If the sim has a Preferences dialog, the dialog should be screen reader accessible.
+It should be possible to find the dialog and interact withall of its components, even if the simulation does not fully support Interactive Description.
+  See the following section on Screen Readers for more information.

 ##### *Special Notes*
 * If keyboard navigation does not work on Safari, you likely need to enable it in user settings.
 See https://www.seanmcp.com/articles/tab-focus-not-working-in-safari/
 * Please be aware that an object may have focus while you are using your mouse.
 The highlight may become visible as soon